The Napa Wine Project

 Honrama Cellars

-At the time of her father’s untimely passing at the age of 38 he was the cellar foreman at Caymus Vineyards.
-There are those long time Napa wine families who are well respected throughout the valley.
-The Wagners at Caymus are certainly one of these families – they stepped up and helped Miriam’s family after her father’s death – ultimately supporting her through college.
+At the time of her father’s untimely passing from cancer at the age of 38 he was the cellar foreman at Caymus Vineyards.
+There are a number of long time Napa Valley based wine families who are well respected throughout the valley.
+The Wagners at Caymus are certainly one of these families; they stepped up and helped Miriam’s family after her father’s death, ultimately supporting her through college.

 Miriam was taking child Psychology courses at Napa Valley College when her father encouraged to take wine and business marketing classes.
 This was valuable advice as today she handles all the sales and marketing for Honrama.

-The name Honrama was created in honor of Honorio and in fact combines the first few letters of his full name – Honorio Ramirez Mata.
-He dreamed of making his own wine someday – a dream that was ultimately realized by Miram and Juan with the release of their first vintage from the 2008 harvest.
+The name Honrama was created in honor of Honorio and combines the first few letters of his full name – Honorio Ramirez Mata.
+He dreamed of making his own wine someday, a dream that was ultimately realized by Miriam and Juan with the release of their first vintage from the 2008 harvest, 500 cases of Cabernet Sauvignon.

 Miriam speaks of the memory of her father in every sip of their wine.
 That is truly special.

-The label presents their story and personal interests – the image of the two horses represents their two sons and is also an homage to Juan’s passion for horses.
-He uses his initials ‘JP’ as the brand on his own horses – and this also is displayed on their label.
+Napa-Grapes (9) The label represents their story and personal interests – an image of the two horses is homage to their two sons Juan and Andres as well as to the family’s passion for horses.
+Juan uses his initials ‘JP’ as the brand on his own horses – and this also is displayed on their label.

 Filed Under: Reviews